 Doing so simplifies things for the people who are going to use the POAs.
 You might want one family member to handle financial affairs and another to handle medical issues.

 Setting up your elderly loved one’s POA is fairly easy as long as you do adequate planning beforehand.
-Here’s how you can obtain a POA for your elderly loved one:
+Here’s how to set up Power of Attorney for your elderly loved one:

-It can be hard to talk to your parent about setting up a Power of Attorney.
+When you find out how to get Power of Attorney for an elderly parent, you might find it challenging.
+It can be hard to talk to your parent about setting up Power of Attorney.
 Let them understand how it benefits them in the long run.
 Tell them a Power of Attorney enables you and the people around your relative to support and help them in the future.

 Determine the Power of Attorney agent and talk to that person.